isomerpages/moe-montfortsec/_students/Sec 1 Onboarding/Sale of School Attires.md

 * Opening Hours for December: 12 pm to 6 pm (DAILY)

-The Supplier, Shirley Season Wear will also be in school as follows:
+The Supplier, Shirley Season Wear, will also be in school as follows:

 | Dates of Sales| Timings| Venue |
 | -------- | -------- | -------- |